 Consistent with most other school entities in Pennsylvania, federal monies generally represent the smallest portion of revenue for the Ferndale Area School District.
 In order to be eligible for grant funds, the district must complete the various applications each year and adhere to numerous mandates imposed with the grants.
 Historically, the amount of revenue has fluctuated over the years.
 A review of our federal and state entitlement grant programs follows.
-The projected amounts for the 2013-2014 school year are dependent upon passage of the governor's, and the federal budget and subject to adjustments during the year.
+The projected amounts for the 2014-2015 school year are dependent upon passage of the governor's, and the federal budget and subject to adjustments during the year.

-Title I monies, in the amount of \$260,893.00, a decrease of \$24,500.00 for the 2013-2014 project year, are used to improve the educational environment of the entire elementary school.
-The school wide Title I program uses the money to support the salaries and benefits of one Reading Specialist, two Title I Instructional Aides, part of a State and Federal Programs Coordinator and 1-2 AmeriCorps workers.
+Title I monies, in the amount of \$256,620, a decrease of \$3,307 for the 2014-2015 project year, are used to improve the educational environment of the entire elementary school.
+The school wide Title I program uses the money to support the salaries and benefits of one Reading Specialist, two Title I Instructional Aides, part of a State and Federal Programs Coordinator and 2 AmeriCorps workers.
 Title I funds are also used for math and reading instructional supplies, to support an after-school tutoring program, pupil personnel services, staff, and parental involvement/community support services, and mandated nonpublic services.

-Title I, stimulus, or American Recovery and Reinvestment Act (ARRA) money was projected for FASD to be \$177,310.00.
-This amount was adjusted to \$175,035.00.
+Title I, stimulus, or American Recovery and Reinvestment Act (ARRA) money was projected for FASD to be \$177,310.
+This amount was adjusted to \$175,035.
 2011 was the final year for ARRA money.
-It is to be distributed over a two year period with the use of the money following all regular Title I regulations.
-The money was used in the elementary to purchase supplemental, intervention and assessment materials for both Reading and Math.
-We also purchased two computer carts, each with 25 student laptops.
-The elementary school was also made into a wireless building.
+The funds were distributed over a two year period.